 He talks about the time he broke two fingers in Dayton after “drinking too many beers” and crashing his car into a light post in his 2004 book "Hollywood Animal."

 Eszterhas' films have made millions, even though they haven't exactly been hits with the critics.

-He's never won an Oscar, but can claim four Razzie award nomination in the "Worst Screenplay" category.
-He won the totally unsought-after award for Showgirls in 1995.
+He's never won an Oscar, but can claim four Razzie awards nomination in the "Worst Screenplay" category.
+He won the totally unsought-after award for "Showgirls" in 1995.